Rated 'Good' by Ofsted 2021

 Each and every child who attends our Pre-School is given the care and attention they require to thrive and enjoy their time with us.

-The Pre-School has places available from 2½ years up, and Funded Early Education and Childcare is available for 3 and 4 year olds and eligible 2 yr olds.
-Children can start Pre-School at the beginning of the half-term in which they turn 2½.
+The Pre-School has places available from 2 years up, and Funded Early Education and Childcare is available for 3 and 4 year olds and eligible 2 yr olds.
+Children can start Pre-School after their 2nd birthday.

 If you would like some more information or to be sent a registration pack please contact us with your details.